JohanChua16/JohanChua16/README.md

 Hi!
 I'm Johan Chua. 👋
 </br>
 </br>
-I'm currently pursuing a double major in (B.S.)
-Statistics & Data Science and (B.A.)
-Business Economics, and a minor in Mathematics at UCLA. 🎓
+I'm currently pursuing a
+- Bachelor of Science (B.S.) in Statistics & Data Science
+- Bachelor of Arts (B.A.) in Business Economics
+- And a Minor in Mathematics

+at the University of California, Los Angeles (UCLA). 🎓